anjana96n/anjana96n/README.md

 - 📖 I’m currently diving into **DevOps**
 - 💡 Ask me about **Angular, React, JAVA, SpringBoot, NodeJS**
 - 📩 Reach me at **anjananuwan8@gmail.com**
-- 🎉 Fun fact: "Code is like humor.
-When you have to explain it, it’s bad!" 😂💻
+- 🎉 if you can't explain it simply you don't understand it💻

 <h3 align="left">Connect with me:</h3>
 <p align="left">